-What items on your credit report are addressed with a rapid rescore?
+What items can be addressed with a rapid rescore?

 The easiest and possibly most successful item you can have updated through a rapid rescore is paying down a loan or credit card balance.
 Your amounts owed account for 30% of your credit score, so if you have lingering debt, it might behoove you to pay it off.

-Plus, on top of your credit score, lenders also look at your debt-to-income (DTI) ratio — that’s how much in minimum debt payments you owe each month compared to how much pre-tax income you bring in.
+Plus, on top of your credit, lenders also look at your debt-to-income (DTI) ratio — that’s how much in minimum debt payments you owe each month compared to how much pre-tax income you bring in.

 If it’s over 43%, you might have trouble qualifying for a loan.
-Your lender can use the score simulator to give you a suggestion of how much debt to pay off to either increase your credit score or lower your DTI.
-Then you can do a rapid rescore so that the information is quickly updated on your credit report.
+Your lender can use the score simulator to give you a suggestion of how much debt to pay off to either improve your credit scores or lower your DTI.
+Then, you can do a rapid rescore so that the information is quickly updated on your credit report.

 Even if you regularly pay off your credit card balances, a zero balance might not be reflected in your credit score.
-Your credit report (and score) are essentially snapshots in time, so whatever your credit card balance was on the day your report was pulled, that is the amount of debt that will be factored into your loan application.
+Whatever your credit card balance was on the day your report was pulled, that is the amount of debt that will be factored into your loan application.

-Another way to increase your credit score with a rapid rescore is by filing a dispute regarding an error on your credit report.
+Another way to improve your credit is by filing a dispute regarding an error on your credit report.
 It’s always best to review your report for accuracy once a year, so if something has changed or been added incorrectly since the last time you looked at it, a rapid rescore can help get it taken off.

-It’s also good to see any red flags for identity theft.
-When you need a rapid rescore, just remember that an item does have to be an actual error for this tactic to work.
+You will also want to look for any signs for identity theft.
+Just remember that an item does have to be an actual error for this tactic to work.

 How much does a rapid rescore cost?

-Rapid rescores can add up, costing between $25 and $50 for each account on each credit report but luckily, your lender pays for the service.
-You do have to file a rapid rescore with each individual credit bureau, so even if there’s just one item to update, that can add up between $75 and $150.
+It can add up, costing between $25 and $50 for each account on each credit report but luckily, your lender pays for the service.
+It has to be done with each individual credit bureau, so even if there’s just one item to update, that can add up between $75 and $150.

 However, federal law prevents you as the consumer for being charged for this service.
 That’s because the Fair Credit Reporting Act prohibits individuals from being charged for disputing information on their credit reports.

-Consequently, your lender will absorb the cost of the rapid rescore.
-It’s really in their best interest to do so, because they run the risk of losing your loan business if you don’t qualify for the best rates and terms, or for any loan at all.
+Consequently, your lender will absorb the cost.
+It’s really in their best interest to do so because they run the risk of losing your loan business if you don’t qualify for the best rates and terms, or for any loan at all.

-Is rapid rescore the same as repairing your credit?
+Is rapid rescoring the same as repairing your credit?